dgohks/SOLaris-DEX/README.md

-# Atomic
+# SOLaris DEX
-Atomic is a dApp Token Swapping website, powered by Solana network, offering lower fees and faster transaction.
+SOLaris DEX is a dApp Token Swapping website, powered by Solana network, offering lower fees and faster transaction.